 Customer lifetime value (CLV) is the total amount of money that a customer spends during their relationship with your business.
 If your retention is excellent and your customers stick around and spend money with you for years, you can justify higher CAC.

 However, if most customers buy an item and then vanish, high spending on marketing and advertising could break your business.

 The sales cycle is another good metric to track.
 Essentially, it measures how long it takes a customer to go from awareness to revenue.
 Ideally, this number should be as low as possible.
 One of the functions of the sales funnel is to analyze bottlenecks, remove them, and accelerate the sales funnel.

 Sales funnels are an excellent way to track the customer journey.
 When you measure them correctly, you can identify the areas of your business that need to be fixed.

-If you pair an efficient funnel with excellent sales and marketing outreach, you’ll have a recipe for strong and steady growth.
+You’ll have a recipe for strong and steady growth if you pair an efficient funnel with excellent sales and marketing outreach.
 And don’t neglect sales loops.
 Get them right, and you can scale your business.